cahyadi240105/InventoryManagement/README.md

-# Pencatatan Barang Gudang or Inventory Management with use C languages
+# Inventory Management with use C languages
+How to execute the program in terminal : PencatatanGudang.c -o PencatatanGudang